LAA340 Design and Management of Urban Blue-Green Infrastructures

 This task requires us to be skilled at creatively design and manage blue-green infrastructure in detail, so we can enrich people¿s natural experiences in cities and simultaneously solve challenges related to climate change and adaptability/resilience.

-The course consists of three main parts.
-Part 1 encompasses the knowledge base and will unfold over the majority of course period.
-The knowledge base includes the following areas of knowledge:
+The course consists of the knowledge base and several tasks in two parts.
+The knowlwdge base will unfold over the majority of course period and will includes the following areas of knowledge:

 a) Blue green infrastructure and the urban perspective. b) Current challenges related to urban growth, public health and climate change. c) Blue-green infrastructure' values and functions, d) Ecological conditions as a basis for detailed landscape design e) the watershed as a planning unit, e) Planning, design and management of the blue-green resources at all scales , f) Best practices found nationally and internationally.

-Part 2 includes group fieldwork in a chosen project area including analysis and synthesis of findings, which will inform part 3 .
+Tasks part 1: includes group fieldwork in a chosen project area including analysis and synthesis of findings, which will inform part 2 .

-In Part 3 students work individually to program, envision and design in detail a blue-green intervention within the project area chosen based on proposals from the municipality and your group¿s fieldwork findings in part 2.
-Students will be asked to prepare and obtain instructors¿ approval of a ¿contract,¿ a tentative program for their own project and explain main goals, questions to be illuminated, level of detail, work schedule with the need for further analysis and data collection .
+In Part 2 students work individually to program, envision and design in detail a blue-green intervention within the project area chosen based on proposals from the municipality and your group¿s fieldwork findings in part 1.
+Students will be asked to prepare and obtain instructors approval of a contract, a tentative program for their own project and explain main goals, questions to be illuminated, level of detail, work schedule with the need for further analysis and data collection .

 The final project will provide an overview of the entire process: formulation of problems and objectives; necessary analyzes and synthesis of your findings, alternative concepts / conceptual design studies including justifications for final choice and all necessary planning and design material necessary to implement the project.
 The project must include descriptions and illustrations that communicate the work in a professional manner.

-Part 1 and 2 comprises about 1/3 of workload.
-Part 3 (the individual part) is worth approximately 2/3.
+Part 1 comprises about 1/3 of workload.
+Part 2 (the individual part) is worth approximately 2/3.

 By the end of the course, the student will have advanced knowledge about a) How blue-green infrastructure can contribute to the sustainability and resilience in the face of climate change, b) How landscape architects can help preserve and develop the blue-green infrastructure in urban areas, c) Catchment based planning and design, d ) How biodiversity can be preserved and enhanced, e) Identification of and solution to complex design and management-oriented tasks related to blue-green infrastructure f) Innovative local management and design in the field.